Happiiiii/Bootstrap-Summary/README.md

 >  - If you find it easy please make full use of it.
 >  - And if you find anything wrong or typos then please give issues.

-# Found interesting then share or clone my repo.
+# Found something interesting about Bootstrap then share and notify me
 # `Advance Thanks to all.`